sacraconversazione.org

 “Faith is organized according to the past requisites of Revelation, through tradition.
 Hope unfolds in accord with Revelation’s obligatory future through mission.
 There remains the present– the here and now– of Revelation, the instant ceaselessly proposed anew, in which we are able to see whether and to what extent we are becoming disciples of Christ.”
 “Contrary to the certitude of faith, which requires time for perseverance (St. Augustine) and the final revelation of what we are already (Colossians 3:3-4), and unlike the certitude of hope, which will only find its reward in the last days (Matthews 24:42/51), charity waits for nothing, commences right away, and is fulfilled without delay.
 Charity manages the present.”
 (Prolegomena to Charity, p.
 154)

-The faithful passionately engage in charity/justice not with a ‘realistic’ appraisal of success, but filled with the “joy” and “peace” that come only from powerful memories of God’s past success linked inexorably to the promise of “that time” of final fulfillment.
+The faithful passionately engage in charity/justice not with a ‘realistic’ expectation of success, but filled with the “joy” and “peace” that come only from powerful memories of God’s past success linked inexorably to the promise of “that time” of final fulfillment.
 In this meantime, the present, God’s presence is palpable, concrete, definite, immediate in my acts of charity/justice. “…The great one in the midst of you is the Holy One of Israel,” the prophet announced.
 “That time” of past glories and future completion can be present here and now.
 Where there is justice/charity, God’s past and the future are present/presence!
 “Charity manages the present.”

 Comments are closed.